-Mr. Andrade has been employed by Fennec since November 2015.
+Mr. Andrade has been employed by us since November 2015.
 Mr. Andrade is employed as Fennec's Chief Financial Officer.
-Pursuant to an employment agreement dated November 13, 2015, Mr. Andrade (a) receives an initial annual salary in the amount of \$165,000, and (b) may receive annual bonuses at the sole discretion of the Board.
-In addition, conditioned upon the approval of Fennec's shareholders, Fennec will extend Mr. Andrade's existing options to their original expiry date of seven years from issuance.
+Pursuant to an employment agreement dated November 13, 2015, Mr. Andrade (a) received an initial annual salary in the amount of \$165,000, and (b) may receive annual bonuses at the sole discretion of the Board.
 If Mr. Andrade's employment terminates due to a change of control of the Fennec, Mr. Andrade's remaining unvested options shall immediately vest and be fully exercisable.
-If Mr. Andrade is dismissed from employment by us for any reason other than "for cause," we are obligated to pay Mr. Andrade severance compensation equal to six months of salary (\$200,000 per year at December 31, 2017).
+If Mr. Andrade is dismissed from employment by us for any reason other than "for cause", we are obligated to pay Mr. Andrade severance compensation equal to six months of salary.
 Effective January 1, 2018, Mr. Andrade's salary was increased to \$250,000 per year.
+Mr. Andrade's salary was increased to \$250,000 per year.

-In addition to their employment agreements, Mr. Raykov and Mr. Andrade, are a party to a confidentiality and intellectual property agreement with the Corporation.
+In addition to their employment agreements, Mr. Raykov and Mr. Andrade are a party to a confidentiality and intellectual property agreement with the Company.

-In the employment agreements for each of Mr. Andrade and Mr. Raykov "for cause" is generally defined as (1) material breach of the terms of the employment or intellectual property agreements; (2) failure to perform the duties inherent in the Employee's position in good faith and in a reasonable and appropriate manner; or (3) acts of fraud or embezzlement or other intentional misconduct which adversely affects the Corporation's business.
+In the employment agreements for each of Mr. Andrade and Mr. Raykov "for cause" is generally defined as (1) material breach of the terms of the employment or intellectual property agreements; (2) failure to perform the duties inherent in their position in good faith and in a reasonable and appropriate manner; or (3) acts of fraud or embezzlement or other intentional misconduct which adversely affects our business.